 COBIT® 5 Certified-Foundation Program – 3 Days

-- IT/IS Management looking to gain an insight into the Enterprise Governance of IT and looking to be certified as a COBIT® Implementer or Assessor.
+This certification is useful for Business Management, Chief Executives, IT/IS Auditors, Internal Auditors, Information Security and IT Practitioners, IT Consultants, and IT/IS Management looking to gain an insight into the Enterprise governance of IT or looking to be certified as a COBIT® Implementer or Assessor.

-The course will provide the participants with the understanding of the key principles and terminology within COBIT® 5.
-Specifically the candidate shall know and understand:
+- The course will provide the participants with the understanding of the key principles and terminology within COBIT® Specifically, the candidate shall know and understand:

 - The major drivers for the development of COBIT® 5.